As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Real vs. Fake Agate: The Main Differences

-Here is the table of main differences in how to distinguish real agate from fake.
+Here is the table of main differences in distinguishing real agate from fake.

 Characteristic feature | Real agate | Fake agate |